ClemSc/BLAST_2_LCA/README.md

 - `-p/--p_hits` = percentage of hits thresholds, default is 90.

 Genbank is not perfect, and contains misidentified sequences.
 This parameter specifies the majority threshold over which a taxa should be accepted.
-E.g. if p = 90.
-Then if 95% of the hits are assigned to _Megalothorax minimus_ and 5% to _Megalothorax willemi_, then the query will be assigned to _Megalothorax minimus_.
-Else ff only 85% of the hits are assigned to _M. minimus_ and 15% to _M. willemi_, then the query will be assigned to "_Megalothorax_".
+E.g. if p = 90; then if 95% of the hits are assigned to _Megalothorax minimus_ and 5% to _Megalothorax willemi_, the query will be assigned to _Megalothorax minimus_.
+Else if only 85% of the hits are assigned to _M. minimus_ and 15% to _M. willemi_, then the query will be assigned to "_Megalothorax_".

 - `-l/--length` = minimum alignment length, default is 350.